 Growth Spurts

 Many babies may begin a growth spurt at around three weeks of age.
 You may notice your baby wetting and soiling more diapers, and he may seem ravenous.
 This may be especially apparent if you are breastfeeding, and you might feel as though you are nursing constantly.
 The reason your baby needs to nurse more frequently is to build up your milk supply for his continually increasing growth.
-During this time, he may gain more weight than he did the first two weeks, and then his growth rate will go back to whatever is normal for him.
+He may gain more weight now than he did during the first two weeks of his life, but soon his growth rate will go back to normal.

-Babies sizes vary dramatically, depending how tall their parents are.
+A baby's rate of growth can vary, depending how tall his parents are.
 As long as your baby is gaining weight steadily, being larger or smaller than average may be of no concern to her pediatrician.
 In some cases, very slow weight gain may be an indication of a health problem, such as pyloric stenosis or failure to thrive, so further testing or supplementation may be recommended if your baby is not gaining weight appropriately.

 Signs of a Healthy Baby

-You may be unable to bring your baby for frequent weight checks.
+Attend each of your baby's recommended well-baby check-ups to keep track of his progress and weight gain.
 If you do not have access to an accurate baby scale, look for other signs that your infant is healthy and gaining weight.
 He should be wetting at least five or six diapers daily if he is eating enough.
 Breastfed babies usually have several bowel movements per day, and formula fed babies have fewer.
 Your baby should be alert in between eating and napping.
 If he is lethargic or not wetting enough diapers, call your pediatrician for advice.